microsoft/skype-interviews-docs/skype-interviews-docs/customize-capabilities.md

+# Customize interviews

 The Skype Interviews API offers a wide range of capabilities which you can configure before the interview.
 By default almost all capabilities are enabled to provide the most extensive out-of-the-box experience to our users.
 You can selective disable one or more capabilities to adapt to your user scenario.

-# List of available capabilities
+## List of available capabilities

 |Property |	Description	| Data type |	Default value |
 |---------|-------------|---|---|